knative/docs/docs/eventing/broker/rabbitmq-broker/README.md

     ```
    Where `<filename>` is the name of the file you created in the previous step.

-## Create a RabbitMQ broker object
+## Create a RabbitMQ Broker object

 1. Create a YAML file using the following template: